 When new mums start their first menstrual cycle during the breastfeeding period, they also often get confused about weaning.
 Most believe that they should stop breastfeeding.

 However, that shouldn't be the case, especially if your baby is younger than six months.

 Remember, nursing while menstruating will not affect your milk or your health and that of your baby's.
 And, while the quality of the breastmilk will remain the same, the quantity may go down for a while.

-The only issue will be to manage shortage of breastmilk supply during your periods.
+The only issue will be to manage a shortage of breastmilk supply during your periods.

 Will my milk supply dip after periods?